rizinorg/book/src/analysis/code_analysis.md

 ![handcraft_one](handcraft_one.png)

 There are two very important commands for this: `afc` and `afB`.
 The latter is a must-know command for some platforms like ARM.
-It provides a way to change the "bitness" of a particular function.
-Basically, allowing to select between ARM and Thumb modes.
+It provides a way to change the "bitness" of a particular function by allowing to select between ARM and Thumb modes.

 `afc` on the other side, allows to manually specify function calling convention.
 You can find more information on its usage in [calling_conventions](calling_conventions.md).